Speech-Language Pathology, M.S.

 Opportunities for supervised clinical practice are provided in community-based healthcare and educational settings located within two hours of GVSU.
 Students may to be placed outside the two hour radius and may request placements anywhere in the United States during the final two semesters of their program.

 - GVSU is known for interprofessional health sciences and is one of two universities in Michigan offering all therapy programs.

-- The program was awarded full accreditation status from the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA).
+- Fully accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language Hearing Association.

 Location & Format

 Classes for graduate students in this major meet on the GVSU Health

 Campus, near the Grand Rapids Medical Mile.